mfcd/accuratelywrong/autodiff.md

 >The availability of hypergradients allow you to do gradient-based optimization of gradient-based optimization, meaning that you can do things like optimizing learning rate and momentum schedules, weight initialization parameters, or step sizes and mass matrices in Hamiltonian Monte Carlo models. [[11]](http://hypelib.github.io/Hype/);

->Gaining access to gradients with respect to hyperparamters opens up a garden of delights.
+> Gaining access to gradients with respect to hyperparamters opens up a garden of delights.
 Instead of straining to eliminate hyperparameters from our models, we can embrace them, and richly hyperparameterize our models.
 Just as having a high-dimensional elementary parameterization gives a flexible model, having a high-dimensional  hyperparameterization gives flexibility over model classes, regularization, and training methods.[[10]](https://arxiv.org/pdf/1502.03492.pdf)

 There are however deeper implications:

 > It feels like a new kind of programming altogether, a kind of differentiable functional programming.
 One writes a very rough functional program, with these flexible, learnable pieces, and defines the correct behavior of the program with lots of data.
 Then you apply gradient descent, or some other optimization algorithm.
-The result is a program capable of doing remarkable things that we have no idea how to create directly, like generating captions describing images. [[9](http://colah.github.io/posts/2015-09-NN-Types-FP/)]
+The result is a program capable of doing remarkable things that we have no idea how to create directly, like generating captions describing images. [[9]](http://colah.github.io/posts/2015-09-NN-Types-FP/)

+I like where this lines of thoughts goes: functinal programming means functional composability.

+> Monolithic Deep Learning networks that are trained end-to-end as we typically find today are intrinsically immensely complex such that we are incapable of interpret its inference or behavior.
+There are recent research that have shown that an incremental training approach is viable.
+Networks have been demonstrated to work well by training with smaller units and then subsequently combining them to perform more complex behavior. [[20]](https://medium.com/intuitionmachine/why-teaching-will-be-the-sexiest-job-of-the-future-a-i-economy-b8e1c2ee413e)

 # The road adhead of us

 I am not sure if the term Differentiable Programming will stick around.
 The risk of confusion with [Differential *Dynamic* Programming](https://en.wikipedia.org/wiki/Differential_dynamic_programming) is high.

 The idea, on the other hand, is intriguing.
-Very intriguing and I am very happy to see projects such as (Tensorlang)[https://github.com/tensorlang/tensorlang] [[17]](https://medium.com/@maxbendick/designing-a-differentiable-language-for-deep-learning-1812ee480ff1)
+Very intriguing and I am very happy to see projects such as [Tensorlang](https://github.com/tensorlang/tensorlang) [[17]](https://medium.com/@maxbendick/designing-a-differentiable-language-for-deep-learning-1812ee480ff1)

 # Resources